|

 the works of the German mystic philosopher Jakob Behmen or Boehme (1575-1624),

+and other recently published theological works.
 Little is known of James Butter, other than that he was always

 described in the Donations Book as "Clerk of Perthshire".